reaktor/tizendev/README.md

 Clone the repository, and run `npm install` in that directory.

 Then edit the default settings in Gruntfile.js.
 At least, configure signing options: the name of profile specified in profiles.xml and optionally the name of profile in profiles.xml.
-The settings should be the same you have configured in Eclipse.
+The settings should be the same you have configured in Tizen-IDE.

 ```js
     tizendev: {